pilcrowonpaper/auri/README.md

 Auri does not work on certain repository setups:

-- Your repository is hosted on GitHub
+- Your repository is hosted on GitHub.
-- Single monolith repository (no monorepos)
+- Single monolith repository (no monorepos).
-- The package can be built and published with: `npm run build && npm publish`
+- The package can be built and published with: `npm run build && npm publish`.
-- The package's `package.json` is in the repository root
+- The package's `package.json` is in the repository root.
+- Pull requests are squashed and merge.

 In addition, it's built with a few opinions in mind: